Evaluation of the cycling city and towns programme: Qualitative research with residents

 Kiron Chatterjee Kiron.Chatterjee@uwe.ac.uk

-Associate Professor in Travel Behaviour
+Professor of Travel Behaviour

 Juliet Jain Juliet.Jain@uwe.ac.uk